-B. Expenses That are not Permitted
+B. Expenses That Are Not Permitted

-- 1. Expenses other than those listed above (including expenses for general law enforcement functions or non-forensic investigatory functions). - 2.
+- 1. Expenses other than those listed above (including expenses for general law enforcement functions or nonforensic investigatory functions). - 2.
 Costs for any new facility that exceed the limits described above. - 3.
-Recipient administrative expenses (direct or indirect) that exceed 10 percent of the total grant amount. - C. Match Requirement: There is no State or local match required under the Coverdell program.
+Recipient administrative expenses (direct or indirect) that exceed 10 percent of the total grant amount.